FrankLawrence/Obsidian-Vault/Computer Science/Secure Programming/SP Cryptography.md

 Hash functions map a message to a hash.
 These hash algorithms are designed so that the original message is really hard to find out (**hard to reverse**).
 This also makes it really hard to **create another message** with the same hash.

 Cryptographic algorithms require unpredictable numbers for key generation.
 It is common knowledge however that computers cannot create truly random numbers since CPU's are deterministic.
 Instead we must use cryptographically secure pseudo-random number generators (PRNG).
 The pseudo-random number is created from a seed such as the date and time.
+### Hash Properties
+- Pre-image resistance
+	- Given a hash $h$, it is hard to find message $m$ such that $hash(m)=h$
+	- Prevents attacker from reversing hash
+- Second Pre-image resistance
+	- Given a message $m_{1}$, it is hard to find another message $m_{2}$ such that $hash(m_{1})=hash(m_{2})$
+	- Prevents attacker from creating a message with same signature as a signed message
+- Collision resistance
+	- It is hard to find two different messages $m_{1}$ and $m_{2}$ such that $hash(m_{1})=hash(m_{2})$
+	- Prevents attacker from having a message signed and then replacing it with another message with the same signature
+### Length Extension Attacks
+- Hash algorithms work like this
+	- Loop over blocks of input data
+	- Each block is used to modify internal state
+	- Hash derived from internal state at the end
+- If we know internal state at the end, we can add more data
+	- Compute hash of extended input
+- Some hash algorithms allow attacker to guess final internal state from the hash
+	- We can get hash of extended input without knowing the original
 # Symmetric Cryptography
 Symmetric Cryptography uses a **single key** to encrypt plaintext and decrypt cipher text.
 It protects confidentiality and with symmetric signatures it provides integrity and authentication.
 A type of cipher called the block cipher divides the data into blocks and maps each plaintext block to a cipher block.
 This is commonly known as Electronic Codebook (ECB).
 It however allows an attacker to reorder blocks and in most cases reveals repetitions, since the same plaintext transforms to the same cipher text.